- Oops!Something went wrong.Please try again later.

 There are different strategies to deal with variants, adds infectious disease expert Amesh A. Adalja, M.D., senior scholar at the Johns Hopkins Center for Health Security.
 “One is to reformulate the vaccine, and the other is to add another booster with the same formulation,” he explains.
 Creating a booster could increase antibodies and T cells (a type of white blood cell that’s an essential part of your immune system) enough to help tackle variants of the original, dominant SARS-CoV-2 strain.

 It’s also possible that a booster shot may make an already effective vaccine even more effective.
 “They may be trying to see if they can get the efficacy up closer to 100%,” says Reynold Panettieri, M.D., director of the Institute for Translational Medicine and Science at Rutgers University.

-Until medical experts know more, Dr. Adalja emphasizes that receiving two doses of the Pfizer or Moderna vaccine will still offer worthy protection.
+Until medical experts have more data, Dr. Adalja emphasizes that receiving all necessary doses of the COVID-19 vaccines will still offer worthy protection.
 “The priority still should be getting people vaccinated with the original vaccine, which does have an impact on all of the variants when it comes to what matters—serious illness, hospitalization, and death,” he says.